codecov/codecov-action/README.md

 ```
 >**Note**: This assumes that you've set your Codecov token inside *Settings > Secrets* as `CODECOV_TOKEN`.
 If not, you can [get an upload token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found-) for your specific repo on [codecov.io](https://www.codecov.io).
 Keep in mind that secrets are *not* available to forks of repositories.

+### Codecov YAML

+To ensure that your Codecov YAML configuration is selected by this GitHub Action, there are a few things you need to do:

+1. Name your config `codecov.yaml`.
+The name that starts with the dot (`.codecov.yml`) is not supported.
+2. Keep the config file at the root of your repo.
+3. (For GitHub organizations) Set up the [Codecov GitHub app](https://github.com/apps/codecov).

 ## Arguments

 Codecov's Action currently supports five inputs from the user: `token`, `file`, `flags`,`name`, and `fail_ci_if_error`.
 These inputs, along with their descriptions and usage contexts, are listed in the table below: